 Never take it for Granted

 I hope you have listen this phrase most of the time.
 After learning basic coding guidelines for CPT and ICD codes many of us think that is enough to survive in medical coding.
 But, if you ask from a highly experience medical coder he or she will always say Medical coding is like an Ocean, one has to keep learning new things everyday.
 So, I would suggest do not take if for granted being a Medical coder, either you are certified or non-certified.
 Coding guidelines are very helpful for preparing and clearing a CPC exam, but coding live medical charts is totally different.
-Now, one has to clear ICD 10 Proficiency Assessment test in 2016, to retain their CPC credential.
+One has to keep learning and give certification exams to grow in this field.
 Don’t Stop after CPC or ICD 10 certification, try to get certified from AHIMA as well, which will be great boom to your career.
-Professionals who have credentials both from AAPC and AHIMA have very good apportunity in Outpatient and Inpatient coding facilities.
+Professionals who have credentials both from AAPC and AHIMA have very good opportunity in Outpatient and Inpatient coding facilities.

 Be Updated with CPT and ICD codes

 Every year we have new CPT codes in codebooks.
 With new CPT codes, few of the old codes get deleted.
-This year also we have many CPT codes changes in 2016.
-There are many CPT code changes in diagnostic radiology for coding nephrostogram and cholangiogram.
+This year also we have many CPT codes changes in 2017.
+There are many CPT code changes in diagnostic radiology for coding AV fistula and spinal epidural injection.
 So, do check the DOS (date of service) of medical report before using old or new CPT codes.
 We have started using ICD 10 codes from last October 2015, which is a very big change in diagnosis coding.
 There is very big difference between ICD 9 and ICD 10 codes.
 ICD 10 codes have increase widely in numbers and are very specific.
 The main coding guidelines are still the same but there are many new ICD 10 codes which has to be taken care off.

 Improve skills for ICD 10 coding

 ICD 10 codes are alphanumeric codes.
 In ICD 9 we don’t have any specific codes but ICD 10 has many specific codes.
 For example, for coding unilateral, bilateral and unspecified diagnosis codes for extremities we have specific codes in ICD 10, but in ICD 9 we have only one code for all.
 I have already shared an article for on this topic here.
 In ICD 10, we have different codes for coding sepsis and severe sepsis.
 This topic is also important to learn which require multiple diagnosis codes.
 One more topic which we have difficulty in ICD 10 coding is Pregnancy complication codes.
 Coding pregnancy complication is little complicated and very specific in ICD 10.
 In ICD 10, we have specific codes for first, second and third trimester and weeks of gestation.
 Z3A category codes are used to specify the number of weeks of gestation.
 Z3A category codes are used as secondary codes with pregnancy complication codes.
 Excludes 1 and Excludes 2 are the new enteries in ICD 10 coding.
-The simple way to differentiate both, is Excludes 1 codes cannot be coded together while Excludes 2 codes can be coded together.
+Excludes 1 codes conditions do not occur together, but their may be exception when we can code these codes together while Excludes 2 codes can be coded together as per coding guidelines.

 Time for Certification Exams